 Adaptation to Climate Change

-Maintaining the operational capability of civil protection
+Measures for the adaptation of civil protection organisations